Pip-dev-24/Pip/README.md

 This Bot is Designed to work as a Fully-Automation Bot with little to No Interactions.

 # Current Status
+> [!CAUTION]
+> This Bot is currently in it's Unstable Version, Please Wait a little while till we get it up and running.
 -----

 _feel free to show support and give this repo a ⭐ star!
 It means a lot, thank you :)_